 The minor in natural science provides students from all majors an opportunity to study the natural sciences as a secondary area of interest.
 A minor in natural science will allow students to focus their free electives in the area of science and is most appropriate for students who have an interest in science or who plan careers in science-based organizations.
+Note: Students will be held to all course prerequisites.

-SCI 251 Biology I (with Lab)
+- SCI 251 Biology I (with Lab) - SCI 305 Earth Science (with Lab)